Skip to main content

 +

-smaniches/uniprot-mcp is mcp servers for the Claude AI ecosystem.
-Auditable UniProt MCP server with per-query SHA-256 provenance and offline replay It has 3 GitHub stars and was last updated today.
+smaniches/uniprot-mcp is awesome lists for the Claude AI ecosystem.
+Auditable UniProt MCP server with per-response SHA-256 provenance, release pinning, verification, and offline replay.
+It has 3 GitHub stars and its last recorded update is dated 2026-08-21.

 How do I install uniprot-mcp?